Vista Social

 If someone’s messages keep showing up on repeat because TikTok is glitching, give it a little time to settle first.
 Sometimes the app just needs a moment to sync, and the duplicate messages stop once it catches up.
 If the behavior continues after the app stabilizes, then blocking becomes a reasonable next step.

-You don’t want your clients to lose followers because of issues no one could control.
-Considering the points above helps you manage your clients’ TikTok interactions more effectively and avoid unnecessarily blocking someone.
+You don’t want to lose followers because of issues no one could control.
+Considering the points above helps you manage your TikTok interactions more effectively and avoid unnecessarily blocking someone.
 Always prioritize communication and opt for less drastic measures when dealing with conflicts or annoyances.

 Block someone on TikTok with ease

-Blocking other TikTok users can be necessary to protect your clients’ privacy and peace.
+Blocking other TikTok users can be necessary to protect your privacy and peace.
 The process is pretty straightforward with the steps and tips outlined in this guide.
-Also, remember to use Vista Social to keep your clients’ TikTok workflow steady and their overall social media presence easier to manage.
+Also, remember to use Vista Social to keep your TikTok workflow steady and your overall social media presence easier to manage.

 Check out these frequently asked questions about blocking other TikTok users.